thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page 2 current](/assets/puppeteer/page2_current.png)

 We'll find the next page link by searching for the pattern `Page$<pagenum>`.
-Once we find and click on the next page's link, we need to wait for that page become the current page before we try to collect the next page of results.
-We do that by waiting for the page number we clicked on to appear within a `<span>`:
+Once we find and click on the next page's link, we'll need to wait for that page to load and become the current page before we try to collect the next page of results.
+We can do that by waiting for the page number we click on to appear within a `<span>`:

 ```javascript
 /*------------------------------------------------------------------------------